 60 Second Lemon Law Assessment™

-Walking into a car dealership can feel like stepping onto an uneven playing field.
-You’re making one of the biggest purchases of your life, while they handle these transactions every day.
-The key to leveling that field is knowledge.
+Buying a car is a huge deal.
+But walking into a dealership can feel like you’re at a disadvantage.
+They handle these big transactions every day; you don’t.
+So, how do you level the playing field?
+With knowledge.
 Understanding your rights is the single most effective way to protect yourself from a bad deal or a defective vehicle.
-A comprehensive system of auto consumer protection laws exists to ensure you are treated fairly, from the financing office to the service center.
-These aren’t just complicated legal theories; they are practical rules that cover everything from false advertising to your right to a refund for a lemon.
+A whole system of consumer protection laws was created to ensure you are treated fairly.
+These rules cover everything from false advertising in the showroom to your right to a refund for a lemon down the road.

 When you buy a car, you’re making a huge financial commitment.
 The last thing you want is to end up with a vehicle that doesn’t work or a deal that wasn’t what it seemed.
 That’s where auto consumer protection laws come in.
 Think of them as a legal safety net designed to make sure you’re treated fairly.
 These laws cover a wide range of issues, from misleading ads and financing scams to your rights when you unknowingly buy a defective vehicle.